satellite-image-deep-learning/techniques/README.md

 * [DisasterHack](https://github.com/MarjorieRWillner/DisasterHack) -> Wildfire Mitigation: Computer Vision Identification of Hazard Fuels Using Landsat
 * [forestcasting](https://github.com/ivanzvonkov/forestcasting) -> Forest fire prediction powered by analytics
 * [Machine Learning-based Damage Assessment for Disaster Relief on Google AI blog](https://ai.googleblog.com/2020/06/machine-learning-based-damage.html) -> uses object detection to locate buildings, then a classifier to determine if a building is damaged.
 Challenge of generalising due to small dataset
-* [RaVAEn](https://github.com/spaceml-org/RaVAEn) -> RaVAEn is a lightweight, unsupervised approach for change detection in satellite data based on Variational Auto-Encoders (VAEs) with the specific purpose of on-board deployment
 * [hurricane_damage](https://github.com/allankapoor/hurricane_damage) -> Post-hurricane structure damage assessment based on aerial imagery with CNN
 * [rescue](https://github.com/dbdmg/rescue) -> code of the paper: Attention to fires: multi-channel deep-learning models forwildfire severity prediction
 * [Disaster-Classification](https://github.com/bostankhan6/Disaster-Classification) -> A disaster classification model to predict the type of disaster given an input image, trained on [this dataset](https://github.com/engrhamzaaliimran/cvassignmentdataset)